cambridgehackers/atomicc/LANGUAGE.md

 #AtomicC Language Reference

 ## Introduction

+AtomicC is a structural hardware description language that extends C++ with Bluespec-style modules, rules, interfaces, and methods.

+AtomicC is structural in that all state elements in the hardware netlist are explicit in the source code of the design.
+AtomicC is a timed HDL, using SystemC terminology.
+Atomic actions (rules and method invocations) execute in a single clock cycle.

+Like Connectal, AtomicC designs may include both hardware and software, using interfaces to specify hardware/software communication in a type safe way.
+The AtomicC compiler generates the code to pass arguments between hardware and software.

+AtomicC execution consists of 3 phases: netlist generation, netlist compilation or implementation, and runtime.
+During netlist generation, modules are instantiated by executing their constructors.
+During this phase, any C++ constructs may be used, but the resulting netlist may only contain synthesizeable components.

+During netlist compilation, the netlist is analyzed and translated to an intermediate representation and then to Verilog for simulation or synthesis.
+Alternate translations are possible: to native code via LLVM, to System C, to Gallina for formal verification with the Coq Proof Assistant, etc.

+## Notes on compilation

 The design is separated into modules that can export and import interfaces to other modules.
 Each source language module compiles into a single verilog module.
 Modules are independantly compiled, depending only on the interface definitions for referenced modules.